geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 ## Spatial joins

-A spatial join, like attribute joins, is used to transfer information from one dataset to another.
+A spatial join, like an attribute join, is used to transfer information from one dataset to another.
 There is a clearly defined direction to spatial joins, with the *target layer* receiving information from another spatial layer based on the proximity of elements from both